 First, TALK to your advisor if you’re not happy!!
 Your advisor is typically NOT out to get you!
 He or she wants you to be happy and productive as a graduate student, just as much as you want to be a happy and productive graduate student.
 Tell them just how you feel.
 Work TOGETHER with him or her, if at all possible.

 If that doesn’t work out, you can go to your committee.
 Committee members are there not just to bust on you during meetings, but to help you along in your training.
 So ask them for help!

 If you have EXHAUSTED these options, and remain at odds with your advisor, additional people you can discuss the problem with include:

 - The head of your Department, Center or Program

 - Dr. Barbara Kream, Associate Dean of the Graduate School

-- Employee Assistance Program (university counseling service)
+- Student Behavioral Health Services (university counseling service)